 Here you will find numerous historical city maps of Innsbruck, back to 1838, as well as a chronicle of the city from the 19th century and articles by former archive director Franz-Heinz Hye about Innsbruck's districts.
 Another project makes the city's Adressbücher since 1897 accessible online, with the option of searching the entire text of the digitized books by name, house or business.

 City maps and guides

 City maps dating back to the early 19th century can be used to vividly trace the development of the city.
 They are also an interesting source for economic and tourism history - which hotels are the top addresses?
 What is a must-see?
 Today, one usually no longer needs a printed city map.
 But as sources for historical research, whether professional or not, they remain important.

-Carl Unterkirchner was a scriptor of the Innsbruck University Library who compiled this chronicle of over 400 pages in 1892-1896.
-It is based on various printed works available to Unterkirchner and on the "Pusch-Chronik", a handwritten chronicle kept in the city archives and in the library of the Landesmuseum.
-The Unterkirchner Chronicle is not cited by page numbers, but by the numbers in the right margin.
+Carl Unterkircher was a scriptor of the Innsbruck University Library who compiled this chronicle of over 400 pages in 1892-1896.
+It is based on various printed works available to Unterkircher and on the "Pusch-Chronik", a handwritten chronicle kept in the city archives and in the library of the Landesmuseum.
+The Unterkircher chronicle is not cited by the page numbers, but by the numbers in the right margin.

 The districts of Innsbruck